Mixed-Media Mondays weekly in Rockledge. Join us! No experience required.

 • vintage textiles

-I know I'm leaving out lots of things, but this gives you an idea of what a mixed-media art studio looks like.
+There are so many more things, but this gives you an idea of what a mixed-media art studio looks like.
 We'll be talking about these in class.
 Feel free to bring your questions.
-What I don't know, we'll learn together!
+We can explore and discover together!

 Mixed-media Mondays happen during lunchtime.
 Feel free to bring your lunch, a snack, or beverage.